BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

 Cat + Breed + List == CatBreedList.js == list of cat breeds
 ```
 * Component more than 150 lines of code should be challenged.
 (See Rejected Pull Request & Feedback Flow)
-* Every line of code changed should be to the end of adding new funtinality.
+* Every line of code changed should be to the end of adding new functionality.

 ### Example
 Every line of code changed should be about adding to the code, and idealy not just reformating the code.